|Photo by Luc B.|

 When I was 25, I looked to my middle-aged professors for guidance on how to establish myself in the workaday world.
 As a young adult, I didn't even see many people over the age of 65--let alone talk with them--so why would I seek a mentor from among those past traditional retirement age?

-Now that I am 52, I look to older adults for guidance on how to establish myself in the broader view of "the world."
+Now that I am in my 50s, I look to older adults for guidance on how to establish myself in the broader view of "the world."
 I find that older adults know more about personal character, peaceful relationships, long-range decision making and many other larger-than-worklife skills.

 So when you wonder whether you are young or old, remember to consider the context and the audience.